 Reagan and Wyman are charming together, even if their real-life marriage was not in great shape.
 (They divorced two years after this broadcast.)
 And the program was good enough for me to be patient with the poor recording quality of the first version I found online.

 “Newspaper movie” fans may recall that Wyman also stepped into the “Torchy Blane” reporter character in 1939’s Torchy Blane, Playing with Dynamite, in which her reporting technique includes turning in false fire alarms to get thrown into jail to work on a story undercover, a rather Barbara Stanwyck thing to do.

 At least Jane Wyman’s “Christmas in Connecticut” Liz Lane character doesn’t finish the story “John Doe” style by trying to get Ronald Reagan’s character to run for president.
 That would have seemed like too much of a fantasy in 1946.
 It still did 30 years later!

 Editorial note.
 This item was composed and uploaded with the WordPress app on a Motorola Droid telephone in 2011.
-Then I edited it with a Macintosh to add a YouTube clip of the movie trailer (later removed by whoever uploaded it), and fixed a broken link or two and succumbed to the temptation to add the “Yes… Virginia…” line to the first paragraph and add some Connecticut reminiscing of my own.
+Then I edited it with a Macintosh to add a YouTube clip of the movie trailer (later removed by whoever uploaded it), and to fix a broken link or two, and even succumbed to the temptation to add the “Yes… Virginia…” line to the first paragraph and add some Connecticut reminiscing of my own.
 Now, nine years later I’ve used a newer Android phone and WordPress app to update links and point to the two Jerry Haendiges pages with new higher quality recordings.